Daniel Apai: Work

 Apai's work includes detailed comparative studies of planet formation around sun-like stars and low-mass stars; his team has discovered that the structure and evolution of protoplanetary disks depends on stellar mass.
 He used, for the first time, multi-epoch near-infrared radial velocity measurements to demonstrate that many O-type stars have massive companions at the time of their formation.
 Apai has also used the Hubble Space Telescope and the Spitzer Space Telescope to carry out pioneering observations to map condensate clouds in brown dwarf and exoplanet atmospheres.
 These studies demonstrated that brown dwarfs at the L- to T spectral type transition have clouds with varying thickness, and that many brown dwarfs have zonal circulation and planetary-scale waves.
 Daniel Apai was also a member of the team that discovered and imaged the super-jupiter Beta Pictoris b around the star Beta Pictoris.

 Stellar Contamination of Exoplanet Transmission Spectra

 In two papers published in 2018 and 2019, Apai, with his then-doctoral student Benjamin V. Rackham, and Mark Giampapa, provided the first systematic studies of the "transit light source effect" that leads to "stellar contamination" of exoplanet transmission spectra.
 These two terms were introduced in the studies to describe the impact of heterogeneous stellar photospheres on transit spectra of exoplanets.
 The papers correctly predicted that stellar contamination will be the limiting factor in the studies of small exoplanets with the James Webb Space Telescope.
+These papers inspired NASA's Pandora SmallSat, scheduled for launch in January 2026.
+Apai is co-investigator of Pandora and lead of its exoplanet science working group.